rehierl/abstract-properties/16-x-tree-encodings/_remarks.md

+- continue here ...

 an order-preserving tree traversal must be used
 - no operation executed while traversing a tree may produce conflicting results

 child order
 - include the parent as a first node ?
-- seems to cause some issues when forming scopes - these must not contain the parent/defining node
 - might more closely match the concept of scopes
+- seems to cause some issues when forming scopes
+- which must not contain the parent/defining node
-- more similar to A*() and D*()
+- still more similar to A*() and D*()
 - see the parent-based encoding

 rooted paths